tinuva/SDRPlusPlusBrown/docs/tx.md

 ### What works

 You can receive/transmit SSB (USB/LSB).
 You can use your microphone of your desktop/notebook computer.
-You can run sdr++ on the
+You can run SDR++Brown on the
 Android phone while laying on the sofa and use microphone of your smartphone, and use wireless connection to the transciever.
 Sofa was the primary driving factor for this software development, and I will add everything to make it work better, including small logbook for QSO logging etc. Jokes aside, portable use was primary goal.